simha10/Survey_App/PROJECT_STATUS.md

   - Error handling for submission
 - **User Management Integration:**
   - Ready for end-to-end testing with backend and web portal user management features.
+- Surveyor dashboard: shows all assignments, styled for errors/no assignments
+- Supervisor dashboard: shows all assigned wards/mohallas, surveyors, and progress, styled for errors/no assignments
+- Secure login, offline support, and data sync
+- All assignment and dashboard logic implemented and tested

 ### 🔄 In Progress